smlbrd/wren-nc-news-api/README.md

 This project was built by [Wren Hawthorne](https://github.com/smlbrd) as part of the [Northcoders](https://northcoders.com/) JavaScript Software Development bootcamp.

 A hosted version of this project is [available online here](https://wren-nc-news.onrender.com/api).
+Please be patient, as it can take a minute or two to spin up for the first time!

 Clicking the link above will take you to a directory describing the endpoints accepted by the API, along with examples of accepted queries and typical responses.